Nivethasri2005/CODTECH_TASK-1/README.md

 FUTURE IMPROVEMENTS

-1. Add more questions and categories
-2. Implement a scoring system based on question difficulty
-3. Add a timer for each question
+1. Add a timer for each question
+2. Add more questions and categories